 - 1. Engage the parking brake.
 Make sure that the PTO switch is disengaged, the ground speed control levers are locked in the NEUTRAL position and the operator is in the seat. - 2.
 Start the engine.
 See Starting the Engine. - 3.
 Set the mower cutting height. - 4.
-Set the throttle to FULL. - 5.
-Engage the PTO by pulling up on the PTO switch. - 6.
-Begin mowing. - 7.
-When finished, shut off the PTO. - 8.
-Stop the engine.
-See Stopping the Rider.
+Set the throttle to the 1/2 throttle position.